 and their children who, without such help, would not have the opportunity to attend the School and benefit

 from the education it provides.

 All tuition assistance awards are need-based.
 The Greene School does not award merit scholarships or sibling

-Parents’ Financial Statement (PFS) should be completed in full and submitted online to the School and Student Service for Financial Aid (SSS) Please be sure to designate The Greene School as a recipient of the Report of Financial Need.
+Parents’ Financial Statement (PFS) should be completed in full and submitted online to the School and Student Service for Financial Aid (SSS).
+Please be sure to designate The Greene School as a recipient of the Report of Financial Need.
 The School’s SSS Code is 9113.
-Interest in tuition assistance is great.
-It is important to file the necessary forms as soon as possible after January 1.
+There is great interest in tuition assistance so it is important to file the necessary forms as soon as possible after January 1.
 The due date for tuition assistance applications is February 15th.

 The School expects that both natural/legal parents will contribute to the cost of education to the best of their abilities.
 The non-custodial parent must file a Financial Statement for Non-Custodial Parents.
 This statement, W-2 forms, the three previous years of 1040 Forms, and a signed IRS form 4506-T should be sent directly to The Greene School.